Cinnaminson Township, New Jersey: Local government

-Cinnaminson Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
+Cinnaminson Township is governed under the township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
+At an annual reorganization meeting, the Township Committee selects one of its members to serve as mayor and another as deputy mayor.

-As of 2025, members of the Cinnaminson Township Committee are Mayor Paul J. Conda (R, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Ryan F. Horner (R, term on committee ends 2026; term as deputy mayor ends 2025), Stephanie Kravil (R, 2025), Ernest T. McGill (R, 2026) and Albert D. Segrest (R, 2027).
+As of 2026, members of the Cinnaminson Township Committee are Mayor Ryan Horner (R, term on committee and as mayor ends December 31, 2026), Deputy Mayor Albert D. Segrest (R, term on committee ends December 31, 2027; term as deputy mayor ends 2026), Ernest McGill (R, 2026), Paul J. Conda (R, 2027), and Corinne Taylor-Walls (D, 2028).
+In November 2025, Taylor-Walls became the first Democrat elected in decades and first African American elected to the Township Committee, beating then-mayor Stephanie Kravil by 88 votes.